 Oxalate has been a subject of great interest for me for many years now.
 It is an intriguing subject, and one that rarely gets the attention it deserves.
-Oxalate is my daughter’s one remaining issue at this point.
+Oxalate is my family’s one remaining issue at this point.
 Or more accurately, one remaining “symptom”.
 You can read my introductory article on oxalate here, and my articles about the relationship between oxalate and candida here and here.
 I don’t want to rehash that science.
 In this article, I would like to focus on the possibility of solving your oxalate issue.

 I have learned much of what I know about oxalate from studying the work of Susan Owens, oxalate researcher extraordinaire.
 Susan was really the first person to expand the study of oxalate clinically to outside the kidney.
 Nobody else thought it had any relevance outside of the potential for kidney stones.
 Susan discovered the relationship between oxalate and autism and confirmed that relationship in this study in the European Journal of Paediatric Neurology, which found that oxalates may be involved in the pathogenesis of ASD in children.
 It was her research that got my kiddo out of pain, and living a healthy, happy life.
 I owe her so much and I am eternally grateful for her work.